Become a Travel Writer For GoNOMAD! Read our Writers Guidelines

 Want to Get Published Even Faster?

-United States: We need stories about: Texas, Connecticut, Delaware, Kentucky, West Virginia, Ohio, Mississippi, Arkansas, Missouri, Indiana, Minnesota, Iowa, Nebraska, North Dakota, Kansas and Washington DC.
+United States: We need stories about Mammoth Lakes, Joshua Tree, Sequoia and other National Parks, Texas, Connecticut, Delaware, Massachusetts, Kentucky, West Virginia, Ohio, Mississippi, Arkansas, Missouri, Indiana, Minnesota, Iowa, Nebraska, North Dakota, Kansas, Indiana, and Washington DC.

 Women’s travel, Family Travel, Bike touring

-Some place we’ve never heard of, that you discovered!
+Someplace we’ve never heard of, that you have discovered!

-Stories should be anywhere from 1000 to 2,000 words long.
+Stories should be anywhere from 1700 to 2200 words long.
 Try to stay focused on the main theme, but don’t hesitate to include interesting asides.
 The only limitation should be the reader’s interest.
+It’s better not to lump a bunch of destinations into one story, instead, give us details of one place.

 Specifically, we are accepting queries and articles that fit within the following departments: